 Screenings in the UK

-Recent screenings at Mac Theatre Birmingham
+Screenings at Mac Theatre Birmingham

-The recent event at the mac Theatre Birmingham, in support of the United Nations Pledge for Peace, was well attended, with over 70 at each of the screenings.
+The event at the Mac Theatre Birmingham, in support of the United Nations Pledge for Peace, was well attended, with over 70 at each of the screenings.
 Several members of the audience joined in a question and answer session and later shared their views, impressions and feelings about the film.

 For a taste of the event and the audience reaction please see the following two short videos:

 'Inside Peace' Starting Over Begins Within